-Even if we leave aside the general visual disconnection of the series from most of the rest of Star Trek, there are many continuity problems in Star Trek Discovery.
+Even if we leave aside the general visual disconnection of the series from most of the rest of Star Trek, there are numerous continuity problems in Star Trek Discovery.
 Season 2 attempted to explain some of them but created new issues in the course.
 Note that I don't claim that all of the issues listed in the following are irreconcilable.

 These are continuity issues of Discovery that were not amended or alleviated in a way to better comply with the rest of Star Trek.

 - Augment Klingons as we know them from TOS and ENT's fourth season never show up in Discovery.
 If we suppose that Discovery-style Klingons are identical to TMP Klingons, per the "visual reboot" principle, then the more human-looking Augments don't exist in the Discoveryverse (or it would need a very good on-screen explanation why they have temporarily gone into hiding).